When will you receive your statement?

 Why have some administration fees been deducted from investment returns?

-The $2.25 per week is calculated weekly and deducted monthly from your account.
-The percentage component of up to 0.04% pa of your account balance is deducted daily from investment returns, before returns are applied to your account.
+Before 3 September 2022, the percentage component of up to 0.04% pa of your account balance is deducted daily from investment returns, before returns are applied to your account.

 Contributions